jenast/NBBM_data_export/NBBM_GBIF_to_BMS_export.md

 program
 ================
 Jens Åström
-08 July, 2021
+12 June, 2023

 **With data formatting for the European Butterfly Monitoring Scheme**

-**Verified to work with the 2021 published version of the data (exporting data from 2009 - 2020 to BMS format)**
+**Verified to work with the 2023 published version of the data (exporting data from 2009 - 2022 to the eBMS format).
+But eBMS only request data including 2021, so we filter out the 2022 data.**

 ``` r
 #We also load tidyverse, which doesn't format well in markdown.
 Not shown.